feluxe/prmt/README.md

 ### Description

-Prompt user for values on the command line.
+Command line prompts for all the values.

 **Features:**